Pure metric geometry: introductory lectures: Remarks

-Now, choose a sequence of points $(x_n)$ in $\spc{S}$.
+Now, choose a sequence $x_n$ of points that is dense in $\spc{S}$.
 Applying the claim, we may extend the map from $K$ to $K\cup\{x_1\}$, further to $K\cup\{x_1,x_2\}$, and so on.
-As a result, we extend the distance-preserving map $f$ to the whole sequence $(x_n)$.
+As a result, we extend the distance-preserving map $f$ to the whole sequence $x_n$.
 It remains to extend it continuously to the whole space~$\spc{S}$.

 \parbf{\ref{ex:sc-urysohn}.} It is sufficient to show that any compact subspace $\spc{K}$ of the Urysohn space $\spc{U}$ can be contracted to a point.

 Note that any compact space $\spc{K}$ can be extended to a contractible compact space $\spc{K}'$; for example, we may embed $\spc{K}$ into $\ell^\infty$ and pass to its convex hull, as it was done in \ref{ex:compact-length}.